JAMES VAN RIEMSDYK'S season is not getting any easier.

-In the first period of Thursday night’s game against the Islanders, van Riemsdyk blocked a Milan Jurcina blast from the point and broke a bone in his foot, according to Flyers general manager Paul Holmgren.
+In the first period of last night's game against the Islanders, van Riemsdyk blocked a Milan Jurcina blast from the point and broke a bone in his left foot, according to Flyers general manager Paul Holmgren.

-Originally, van Riemsdyk tried to remain on the bench to fight through the pain but soon left to get x-rays taken.
+Originally, van Riemsdyk tried to remain on the bench to fight through the pain but soon left to get X-rays.

 For now, the Flyers have offered no timetable for his return.
-He will be re-evaluated by Dr. Steven Raikin on Friday.
+He will be re-evaluated by Dr. Steven Raikin today.

 Van Riemsdyk, 23, just returned to the lineup on Feb.
 18 after missing 15 straight games with a concussion.
-Previously, he missed 5 games in December with a torn muscle in his abdominal region.
-We’ve also reported he has been hampered by a hip injury for the better part of the season.
+Previously, he missed five games in December with a torn muscle in his abdominal region.
+Also, he has been hampered by a hip injury for the better part of the season.

-The former No. 2 overall pick has collected just 11 goals and 13 assists - as many points as defenseman Andrej Meszaros - since signing a 6-year, $25.5 million contract extension last summer.
+The former No. 2 overall pick has just 11 goals and 13 assists since signing a 6-year, $25.5 million contract extension last summer.

-Van Riemsdyk has just 3 goals and 5 assists in the 23 games he’s played since Nov.
+Van Riemsdyk has just three goals and five assists in the 24 games he's played since Nov.
 21.